-The last option would be perfect for you, if you want a website that has lighter code base, more flexibility for customizations and is designed to fulfill your business objectives.
-However, this method takes longer development time and is more expensive than previous two options.
+The last option would be perfect for you if you want a website that has a lighter code base, more flexibility for customizations, and is designed to fulfill your business objectives.
+However, this method takes a longer development time and is more expensive than the previous two options.

 Will my website be Responsive?

 Responsive Design is the next big thing!
 In the golden era of mobiles, your website must be responsive to be successful.
 According to a recent survey performed by Google, 82% of websites now have responsive design.
-Means if you ignore this feature now, chances are you’ll be missing out on massive influx of mobile traffic in future.
-So, in case of responsive design, don’t let your developer/agency convince you at any cost.
+This means if you ignore this feature now, chances are you’ll be missing out on a massive influx of mobile traffic in the future.
+So, in the case of responsive design, don’t let your developer/agency convince you at any cost.

 Will it load fast?

 Speed matters!
-A blazing fast theme not only makes website assets available to end users within no time but also has the ability to rank your site higher in search results.
-Most of the developers keep themselves away from writing a few lines of code and rely on many code heavy plug-in to accomplish specific functionalities, which can drastically slow your website down.
+A blazing fast theme not only makes website assets available to end-users within no time but also has the ability to rank your site higher in search results.
+Most of the developers keep themselves away from writing a few lines of code and rely on many code-heavy plug-ins to accomplish specific functionalities, which can drastically slow your website down.
 Therefore, the developer/agency you’re hiring must know where and when to use a particular plug-in.

 What SEO features will you add to my website?